D-Gaspa/InteractiveTreeVisualizer/README.md

 ### Customizable Appearance
 - Highlight nodes with preset or custom colors.
 - Customize node and border colors to suit your preferences.
+- Customize node and border sizes for better visibility and tailored appearance.
 - Option for transparent nodes and borders.
 - Automatic contrast adjustment for text color based on node color.
+- Improved node properties display for single and multiple selections.

 ### Interactive User Interface
-- User-friendly node menu for quick edits and manipulations.
+- User-friendly slide-in node menu panel for quick edits and manipulations.
 - Global color pickers for easy customization.
-- Hover effects and selection indicators provide immediate visual feedback, making tree manipulation intuitive.
+- Hover effects and selection indicators provide immediate visual feedback.
+- Enhanced UI for managing single and multiple node selections.

+### Keyboard Navigation and Shortcuts
+- Arrow key navigation:
+  - Up: Move to parent node
+  - Down: Move to middle child node
+  - Left/Right: Move between sibling nodes
+- Enter: Add a child node to the selected node
+- Backspace/Delete: Remove selected node(s)
+- Ctrl+A: Select all nodes

+### Import Functionality
+- Import tree structures from JSON files.
+- Automatically validates and transforms imported data to match the expected structure.
+- Seamlessly integrates imported trees into the visualizer for immediate editing and manipulation.

 ### Export Functionality
-- Export your tree as a high-quality PNG image.
+- Export your tree in multiple formats:
+  - PNG: High-quality raster image
+  - SVG: Scalable vector graphic
+  - JSON: Data format for easy parsing and manipulation
+  - JPEG: Compressed raster image
 - Customize export options including scale factor and background color.
-- Option for a transparent background in exported images.
+- Option for a transparent background in exported images (PNG and SVG).

 ### State Management
 - Automatically saves and loads tree state using local storage.